Christoph16478/iq/iq_python.md

 **Why is Django called a loosely coupled framework?**

-Django is known as a loosely coupled framework beca+use of its MVT architecture.
+Django is known as a loosely coupled framework because of its MVT architecture.

 Django's architecture is a variant of MVC architecture, and MVT is beneficial because it completely discards server code from the client's machine.
 Models and Views are present on the client machine, and templates only return to the client.